Capital punishment in Islam

 Capital punishment in Islam is traditionally regulated by the Islamic law (sharīʿa), which derived from the Quran, ḥadīth literature, and sunnah (accounts of the sayings and living habits attributed to the Islamic prophet Muhammad during his lifetime).
-Crimes according to the sharīʿa law which could result in capital punishment include apostasy from Islam, murder, rape, adultery, homosexuality, etc. Death penalty is in use in many Muslim-majority countries, where it is utilised as sharīʿa-prescribed punishment for crimes such as apostasy from Islam, adultery, witchcraft, homosexuality, murder, rape, and publishing pornography.
+Crimes according to the sharīʿa law which could result in capital punishment include, murder, rape, adultery, potentially homosexuality, etc. The death penalty is in use in many Muslim-majority countries, where it is seen as sharīʿa-prescribed punishment for crimes such as apostasy from Islam, adultery, witchcraft, murder, rape, and publishing pornography.

 Capital crimes and sentencing

 Both the hadiths and the Quran mention specific crimes for which capital punishment is a valid punishment.
 In the four primary schools of Sunni fiqh (Islamic jurisprudence) and the two primary schools of Shi'a fiqh, certain types of crimes mandate capital punishment.